Ramy Bensebaini: Borussia Mönchengladbach

 On 14 August 2019, Bensebaini signed a four-year deal to join Borussia Mönchengladbach for 8 million euros.

 He made his debut for the team in the Bundesliga as a starter during a win against 1.
 FC Köln.
 On 10 November, he scored his first goal with his new club against Werder Bremen.
 In the same game, however, he was sent off.
 On 7 December 2019, he scored a brace in a 2–1 win against defending Bundesliga champions Bayern München.
 On 21 October 2020, he netted his first UEFA Champions League goal from a penalty in a 2–2 away draw against Inter Milan.

 In April 2023, Gladbach's sporting director Roland Virkus confirmed that Bensebaini would depart the club at the end of the 2022–23 campaign, having chosen not to renew his contract.

 Borussia Dortmund

 On 5 June 2023, Bensebaïni signed a four-year contract to join Borussia Dortmund on a free transfer.
 On 12 August 2023, he made his official debut for the club in a 6–1 away win against Schott Mainz in the DFB Pokal.

 International career

 In November 2015, Bensebaini received his first call-up to the Algeria national team for the 2018 FIFA World Cup qualification against Tanzania.
 On 7 January 2017, he made his senior debut in a 2017 Africa Cup of Nations match against Mauritania.
 In December 2023, Bensebaini was named in Algeria's squad for the 2023 Africa Cup of Nations.

+On 31 May 2026, Bensebaini was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.